RIAPS/riaps-bbb-image-build/README.md

 ```

 ## File explanation
-- riaps-focal.conf: This file is modeled after the files inside omap-image-builder/config.
+- riaps-jammy.conf: This file is modeled after the files inside omap-image-builder/config.
 It tells the builder which packages need to be installed in the newly generated image.
 - riaps-install/: This folder will be copied into the image at /opt/riaps-install/.
 Any files which need to be available from inside the image, need to be inside this folder.
 - riaps_setup.sh: Script which is automatically called from outside the chroot, before the image is fully setup.
 This script can copy files such as riaps-install/ into the chroot directory.
 - riaps.sh: Script which is called from inside the chroot.
 Responsible for performing RIAPS configuration from inside the virtual environment.